-- 12.9.1 In the event of prolonged illness, suspected incapacity or concerns about the employees' attendance at work (including as a result of intermittent absences), the Employer may request that an employee undergo an examination by a registered medical practitioner. - 12.9.2 The parties agree that the primary purpose of any medical examination is to support the employee's wellbeing, recovery and return to work.
+12.9.1 In the event of prolonged illness, suspected incapacity or concerns about the employees' attendance at work (including as a result of intermittent absences), the Employer may request that an employee undergo an examination by a registered medical practitioner for an assessment of an employee's fitness for work and/or return to work.

+- 12.9.2 The parties agree that the primary purpose of any medical examination is to support the employee's wellbeing, recovery and return to work.
 Accordingly, the selection of the relevant practitioner, (although nominated by the University) is to be by mutual agreement.
 The cost of the medical examinations will be met by the employer.
 A copy of any relevant report provided by the agreed medical practitioner will be available to both parties. - 12.9.3 For employees who are unfit to work but progressing toward recovery and a return to work, ongoing sick leave may be granted either with or without pay, (if an employee has exhausted their sick leave entitlements). - 12.9.4 Where an employee remains unfit to work after a reasonable timeframe, or prognosis for recovery is poor, provided that reasonable time has been given for recovery and the Employer has taken practicable steps to support the Employee to return to work, termination of employment may be considered. - 12.9.5 In cases where termination of employment is necessary, a notice period of 3 months will be apply, which may be paid out in lieu.